-8. No development above ground level shall commence until a scheme to provide biodiversity benefits, informed by the submitted ecology report (The Ecology Co-op Updated Preliminary Ecological Appraisal and Bat Survey Report dated 3/9/2021), has been submitted to and approved in writing by the local planning authority (LPA).
+No development shall take place above slab level until a scheme to provide biodiversity benefits, informed by the submitted ecology report (The Ecology Co-op Updated Preliminary Ecological Appraisal and Bat Survey Report dated 3/9/2021), has been submitted to and approved in writing by the local planning authority (LPA).
 This should be designed alongside the soft landscaping proposals for the site.
-The biodiversity enhancement measures approved shall be carried out and maintained in strict accordance with these details and before first occupation of this development unless otherwise agreed in writing by the LPA,.
+The biodiversity enhancement measures approved shall be carried out and maintained in strict accordance with these details and before first occupation of this development unless otherwise agreed in writing by the LPA..